Educational Requirements

 - High creative satisfaction in designing unique patterns.

-- Opportunity to work in fashion, interiors, or crafts.
+- Opportunity to work in fashion, interiors, and crafts.

 - Growing demand for skilled embroidery designers.